-Original character letters in support of a sentencing memorandum must be submitted in paper form with the original to the U.S. Probation Office and copies to the sentencing judge and opposing counsel.
-A Notice to this effect and character letters may not be electronically filed with the Court unless otherwise ordered by a judge.
+Original character letters must be submitted by defense counsel in paper form with the original to the U. S. Probation Office and copies to the sentencing judge and opposing counsel at least five (5) business days prior to the hearing.
+Character letters shall not be mailed directly to the sentencing judge by any family members or other persons writing in support of the defendant.